khalti/docs.khalti.com/content/khalti-epayment.md

 !!! tip

-    A merchant account is required if you haven't created at.
+    A merchant account is required for integration.

 !!! info "Access Information"